mksdev/pexec/README.md

 # pexec
-* pexec is process spawning library, replacement for `::system` or `::popen` functions that providess process stdout/err outputs and various state callbacks.
+* pexec is process spawning library, replacement for `::system` or `::popen` functions that provides process stdout/err outputs and various state callbacks.

 ## Limitations
 * library internally registers signal handler for SIGCHLD and then waits in ::select loop for process to end.